 The name of the settings are taken from the keys from the plugin's plugin.json file, which are mostly the names shown in the settings dialog without spaces.

-Particular thanks to George C, 'John1' and David W for their suggestions and beta testing.
+Particular thanks to George C, 'John1' and David W for their suggestions and beta testing, plus others on the NotePlan Discord server.

 If you find an issue with this plugin, or would like to suggest new features for it, please raise an 'Issue' of a Bug or Feature Request.